xzhoulab/SPARK-Analysis/README.md

 # SPARK-Analysis
-All code performed in our experiments
+All scripts performed in our experiments

 ## Example
 ```R